 Meanwhile, the profile of those who serve is vastly different than it once was.
-Today’s armed forces are more diverse and include more women, and the troops are older and better educated.
-They also face new challenges, both while they’re in uniform and after they leave the service.
+Today’s troops are more diverse and face new challenges, both while they’re in uniform and after they leave the service.

 Where to hear us

 You can hear our reports on public radio and online.
 Our stories are broadcast on our partner stations: